rams3sh/Aaia/README.md

 ### Collecting the data from AWS

-First, Ensure you have aws credentials configured.
+Ensure you have aws credentials configured.
 Refer [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for help.

 Once the crendential is setup.